ericksonjoseph/treason-portal/replit.md

 - **Charts Page (Dashboard)**:
     - **Stock Ticker Selector**: Input for selecting stock symbols (e.g., AAPL, TSLA).
     - **Date Picker**: For selecting historical backtesting dates or past live trading dates.
+    - **Run Button Behavior**: In Live Trading mode, the Run button is only enabled when viewing the current date.
+When viewing any historical date in Live Trading mode, the button is disabled with an explanatory message.
+In Backtest mode, the Run button is always enabled regardless of the selected date.
     - **Run Instance Selector**: A dropdown to choose between multiple runs of a traitor on the same day, with options to delete individual instances.
     - **Traitor Settings Widget**: A toggleable view for configuring run-specific parameters like risk tolerance, sizing, stop loss, take profit, and aggressiveness via dropdowns and sliders.
 - **Reports Pages (Analytics)**: